hadilq/trackable-compiler-plugin/README.md

 class TrackableClass
 ```

-When you call `TrackableClass().track` you must receive the name of the class, which is `TrackableClass`, Or
+When you call `TrackableClass().track()` you must receive the name of the class, which is `TrackableClass`, Or
-if you want to change that string
+if you want to change that string use `trackWith` params as below.

 ```kotlin
 @Retention(BINARY)